Miguelos/miguelos.github.io/README.md

 ## Build requirements

-* Ruby version 1.9.x or higher
+* Ruby version 1.9.x
 * Jekyll: http://jekyllrb.com/docs/installation/
 * Compass

+### Note on errors
+* If you get "undefined method `exists?' for Dir:Class (NoMethodError)" be sure to have installed ruby 1.9.x

 Use of...
 * [JekyllBootstrap](https://github.com/plusjade/jekyll-bootstrap).